peilinye/tp/docs/UserGuide.md

 #### Listing all guests : `list guests`

 Shows a list of all guests in Trace2Gather.
-If you are searching for a guest earlier using the `guest` command, using `list guests` will yield you the full list of guests, and will be displayed in the `Guests` panel.
-This is illustrated in the screenshot below, after the execution of the `list guests` command.<br/>
+If you were searching for a guest earlier using the `guest` command, using `list guests` would yield you the full list of guests, and it would be displayed in the `Guests` panel.
+This is illustrated in the screenshot below after the execution of the `list guests` command.<br/>

 ![listguests](images/ListGuestsAfter.png)